-Another 29 cases of the new coronavirus have been confirmed in Maine.
+Another 32 cases of the new coronavirus have been confirmed across 13 Maine counties.

-Nirav Shah, the director of the Maine Center for Disease Control and Prevention, said Monday that there are now 499 cases spread across 15 Maine counties.
-That’s up from 470 on Sunday.
+Nirav Shah, the director of the Maine Center for Disease Control and Prevention, told reporters Thursday that there are now 376 coronavirus cases in the state.
+That’s up from 344 on Wednesday.

-Of those, 92 Maine residents have been hospitalized with COVID-19, the illness caused by the coronavirus, while another 158 have fully recovered from it, Shah said.
+That includes 68 people who have been hospitalized with COVID-19, the illness caused by the coronavirus, while another 94 Maine residents have fully recovered from the virus, according to Shah.

-A majority of the cases have been in Maine residents over age 50, while they are evenly split between women and men, according to the Maine CDC.
+A majority of the cases have been in Maine residents over age 50, while they are evenly split between women and men.

-So far, the coronavirus has hit hardest in Cumberland County, where 249 cases have been confirmed.
-It is one of only two counties — the other is York County, with 108 cases — where “community transmission” has been confirmed.
+So far, the coronavirus has hit hardest in Cumberland County, where 204 cases have been confirmed.
+It is one of two counties — the other is York County, with 74 cases — where “community transmission” has been confirmed.
 Shah said his agency continues to investigate the possibility of community transmission in Androscoggin, Kennebec, Penobscot and Sagadahoc counties, each of which has 10 or more confirmed cases.

 There are two criteria for establishing community transmission: at least 10 confirmed cases and that at least 25 percent of those are not connected to either known cases or travel.
-Shah said last week that second condition has not yet been “satisfied” in other counties.
+Shah said Wednesday that second condition has not yet been “satisfied” in those four counties.

-As of early Monday afternoon, the coronavirus has sickened at least 338,995 people in all 50 states, the District of Columbia, Puerto Rico, Guam, the Northern Mariana Islands and the U.S. Virgin Islands, as well as caused 9,683 deaths, according to Johns Hopkins University of Medicine.
+As of Thursday afternoon, the virus has sickened 213,144 people in all 50 states, as well as the District of Columbia, Puerto Rico, Guam, the Northern Mariana Islands and the U.S. Virgin Islands, and caused 4,513 deaths, according to the U.S. Centers for Disease Control and Prevention.